Carson Wentz Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Matchup vs. Buffalo

-- Wentz recorded 172 passing yards in one matchup against the Bills, 55.5 yards below his over/under for Sunday.
+- Wentz threw for 172 passing yards in one matchup against the Bills, 55.5 fewer yards his over/under in Sunday's game.

 - Wentz threw a touchdown pass in that contest against the Bills.